-- (2) Declination/related expense.-The Plan Administrator, in its sole discretion in a nondiscriminatory manner, may decline to accept a Rollover Contribution of property which could: (a) generate unrelated business taxable income; (b) create difficulty or undue expense in storage, safekeeping or valuation; (c) include property the Plan cannot hold: (d) violate applicable Investment Arrangement Documentation; or (e) create other practical problems for the Plan.
-The Plan Administrator also may accept the Rollover Contribution on condition that the Participant's or Employee's Account is charged with all expenses associated therewith. - (B) Limited Testing.- A Rollover Contribution is not an Annual Addition under Section 4.05(A)-) and is not subject to nondiscrimination testing except with regard to Non-QCCO Employees as a "right or feature" within the meaning of Treas.
-Reg. §1.401(a)(4)-4. - (C) Pre-Participation Rollovers.-If an Eligible Employee makes a Rollover Contribution to the Plan prior to satisfying the Plan's eligibility conditions or prior to reaching his/her Entry Date, the Plan Administrator must treat the Employee as a limited Participant (as described in Rev. Rul.
+(2) Declination/related expense.
+The Plan Administrator, in its sole discretion, may decline to accept a Rollover Contribution of property which could: (a) generate unrelated business taxable income; (b) create difficulty or undue expense in storage, safekeeping or valuation; (c) include property the Plan cannot hold: (d) violate applicable Investment Arrangement Documentation; or (e) create other practical problems for the Plan.
+The Plan Administrator also may accept the Rollover Contribution on condition that the Participant's or Employee's Account is charged with all expenses associated therewith.

+(B) Limited Testing.
+A Rollover Contribution is not an Annual Addition under Section 4.05(A).

+(C) Pre-Participation Rollovers.
+If an Eligible Employee makes a Rollover Contribution to the Plan prior to satisfying the Plan's eligibility conditions or prior to reaching his/her Entry Date, the Plan Administrator must treat the Employee as a limited Participant (as described in Rev. Rul.
 96-48).
 A limited Participant does not share in the Plan's allocation of Employer Contributions nor Participant forfeitures and may not make Elective Deferrals until he/she actually becomes a Participant in the Plan.
-If a limited Participant has a Separation from Service prior to becoming a Participant in the Plan, the Plan will distribute his/her Rollover Contributions Account to him/her in accordance with Section 6.01(B). - (D) May Include Employee Contributions and Roth Deferrals.-A Rollover Contribution may include Employee Contributions and Roth Deferrals made to another plan, as adjusted for Earnings.
-In the case of Employee Contributions: (1) such amounts must be directly rolled over into this Plan from another plan which is qualified under Code §401(a) or is a 403(b) plan; and (2) the Plan must account separately for the Rollover Contribution, including the Employee Contribution and the Earnings thereon.
-In the case of Roth Deferrals: (1) such amounts must be directly rolled over into this Plan from another plan which is qualified under Code §401(a) or from a §403(b) plan; (2) the Plan must account separately for the Rollover Contribution, including the Roth Deferrals and the Earnings thereon; and (3) this Plan must permit Roth Deferrals.
+If a limited Participant has a Separation from Service prior to becoming a Participant in the Plan, the Plan will distribute his/her Rollover Contributions Account to him/her in accordance with Section 6.01(B).

+(D) May Include Employee Contributions and Roth Deferrals.
+A Rollover Contribution may include Employee Contributions and Roth Deferrals made to another plan, as adjusted for Earnings.
+In the case of Employee Contributions: (1) such amounts must be directly rolled over into this Plan from another plan which is qualified under Code §401(a), is a 403(b) plan, or is a governmental 457(b) plan; and (2) the Plan must account separately for the Rollover Contribution, including the Employee Contribution and the Earnings thereon.
+In the case of Roth Deferrals: (1) such amounts must be directly rolled over into this Plan from another plan which is qualified under Code §401(a), is a 403(b) plan, or is a governmental 457(b) plan; and (2) the Plan must account separately for the Rollover Contribution, including the Employee Contribution and the Earnings thereon.
+In the case of Roth Deferrals: (1) such amounts must be directly rolled over into this Plan from another plan which is qualified under Code §401(a) or from a §403(b) plan or from a governmental 457(b) plan; (2) the Plan must account separately for the Rollover Contribution, including the Roth Deferrals and the Earnings thereon; and (3) this Plan must permit Roth Deferrals.
 Before accepting a Rollover Contribution of Employee Contributions, the Plan must receive a statement of the Participant's basis (under Code §72) in those contributions.
 Before accepting a Rollover Contribution of Roth Deferrals, the Plan must receive the statement described in Treas.
 Reg. §1.402A-2, Q&A 2(a).